 Lead exposure comes mostly from materials and products in and around our homes.
 Lead-based paint in homes is the most frequent cause of childhood lead poisoning, even though lead-based paint was banned in 1978.
-The widespread use of lead in paint and plumbing during much of the 20th century means that everyone has some exposure to lead, and harmful effects can occur from relatively common everyday exposures.
+The widespread use of lead in paint and plumbing during much of the 20th Century means that everyone has some exposure to lead.
+Harmful effects can occur from relatively common everyday exposures.

 Some metal and vinyl products may contain significant amounts of lead, which can leach out if these items are put in the mouth or accidentally swallowed.
 Children often put fingers, toys, and other objects in their mouths, exposing them to lead from soil, dust, paint, or other sources.

 Toxicity and health effects

 Lead can cause many different types of health problems, but children are more vulnerable than adults to lead’s toxic effects.
 The main concern for children is lead’s effect on brain development.
 High levels of lead are linked to decreased IQs and to antisocial behavior.
 In adults, lead exposure can lead to high blood pressure and kidney damage.

 Taking action against lead

 Ecology and the Washington State Department of Health conducted an extensive evaluation of lead exposure and developed recommendations to reduce or eliminate these sources.
 Our research determined that Washington’s top priority is addressing lead-based paint in older homes, since children are so vulnerable to poisoning from this source of lead.

 State agencies and the governor have already addressed many of the recommendations from the chemical action plan.